Optimization-based framework for low-voltage grid reinforcement assessment under various levels of flexibility and coordination: Holistic optimization of distribution system (HOODS)

 For PV and heat pump technologies, the annualized investment costs $c_i^\text{PV},c_i^\text{HP}$ are constituted as

 where $af^{x} $ is the annuity factor\footnote{The annuity factor is calculated for each component as $af = \dfrac{i\cdot(i+1)^N}{(i+1)^N-1}$, where $i$ and $N$ stand for the weighted average capital of cost (WACC) for and the economic lifetime of the component respectively.} of the component to annualize the investment costs, $c_\text{inv,fix}$ and $c_\text{inv,var}$ the fixed and capacity-dependent specific investment costs, and $c_\text{O\&M}^{x}$ the yearly operation and maintenance costs.
 The running costs of the system are limited to the total electricity import into the distribution grid with the price $c^\text{imp}_{\text{spec},t}$ and it is assumed that the system can be renumerated by $c^\text{feed-in}_{\text{spec},t}$ for each unit of exported PV electricity.
+Although the retail electricity price, in reality, contains a network surcharge that serves to recover the costs from grid investment and thus correlates with it (various surcharge-setting options as investigated in \cite{Schittekatte.2018}), an analysis of such endogenous interaction is outside the scope of this work.
+Instead, constant volumetric rates are assumed.

 For the thermal storage unit, it is assumed that the energy and power capacities can be invested independently (in contrast to the battery storage, where a fixed energy-to-power ratio is set).
+In order to ensure that the simultaneous charging and discharging of batteries ("unintended storage cycling" \cite{MartinKittel.2022}) do not take place at the same time, a low variable cost $c^{\text{sto},\epsilon}_\text{spec}=0.001$ \euro/kW is attached to the storage operation:

+While this cost component is too small to have a significant influence on the optimal operation, it prevents the unintended storage cycling without using an integer formulation with high computational complexity.

 The costs for cables consist of the installation and material costs, with both depending on the line length, i.e.